prisma/prisma/docs/upgrade-guides/upgrading-from-prisma-1.md

 ### 3.4.
 Adjusting the `/publish/:id` route (`PUT`)

-With the Photon.js API, the `/publish/:id` route for `PUT` requests has to be changed to:
+With the Prisma Client JS API, the `/publish/:id` route for `PUT` requests has to be changed to:

 ```ts
 app.put('/publish/:id', async (req, res) => {